-The Lowe’s kitchen cabinets have been installed and oh my goodness, and I haven’t been able to wipe the smile off my face since.
+The Lowe’s kitchen cabinets have been installed and oh my goodness, I haven’t been able to wipe the smile off my face since.
 These kitchen cabinets are SO much more amazing than I ever imagined.
 I can’t wait to show you why I’m already obsessed with them… even without the countertops installed yet!

-Like I mentioned a few weeks back, we got all of our cabinets at Lowe’s and documented everything a newbie needs to know when choosing new cabinets (and countertops) for the first time.
+As I mentioned a few weeks back, we got all of our cabinets at Lowe’s and documented everything a newbie needs to know when choosing new cabinets (and countertops) for the first time.
 It was quite the learning experience, but now that they’re installed, I’m happy to report I don’t have ANY regrets.

 I’m extremely happy with every decision we made so far.
 Today I’m sharing all of the specific cabinet and hardware details for anyone else interested in potentially buying their own Lowe’s kitchen cabinets.